busecoban/prime-pthreads/README.txt

 or

-./run.sh                  # runs all thread configurations and logs results
+make run                  # runs all thread configurations and logs results